-A diagnosis of body lice may be made if eggs or crawling lice are found in the seams of clothing or on bedding.
-It's possible to see a body louse on skin if it crawls there to feed.
+A health care provider may diagnose body lice if they find eggs or crawling lice in clothing seams or on bedding.
+You can see a body louse on skin if it crawls there to feed.

-Pubic lice are diagnosed when moving lice or nits are seen on hair in the pubic area or on other areas of coarse hair, such as chest hair, eyebrows or eyelashes.
+A health care provider may diagnose pubic lice when they see moving lice or nits on hair in the pubic area or on other areas of coarse hair, such as chest hair, eyebrows or eyelashes.

-Use medications that treat lice only as directed.
+Use drugs that treat lice only as directed.
 Applying too much can cause red, irritated skin.

 Children must weigh at least 33 pounds (15 kilograms) to take oral ivermectin.
 Side effects may include nausea and vomiting.

-If you're pregnant or breast-feeding, talk to your doctor before using malathion.
-The drug isn't recommended for children 2 and under, and it's not clear if it's safe for use in 2- to 6-year-olds.
+If you're pregnant or breastfeeding, talk to your health care provider before using this drug.
+The drug isn't recommended for children 2 and under.
+It's not clear if it's safe for use in 2- to 6-year-olds.

-Spinosad topical suspension (Natroba) is a newer prescription treatment for head lice.
-You apply the medication to dry hair and the scalp for 10 minutes and then rinse with water.
-Repeat the treatment after seven days only if live lice are still present.
+Spinosad (Natroba) is a newer prescription treatment for head lice.
+You can apply it to dry hair and the scalp for 10 minutes and then rinse with water.
+The treatment doesn't usually need to be repeated.
+But it can be used again after seven days if live lice are still present.

-Possible side effects include redness or irritation of the eyes and skin.
-This medication isn't recommended for children younger than age 4.
+Possible side effects of spinosad include redness or irritation of the eyes and skin.
+This drug isn't recommended for children younger than age 4.

 Pubic lice can be treated with many of the same nonprescription and prescription treatments used for head lice.
 Carefully follow the package instructions.
-Talk to your doctor about treatment of lice and nits on eyebrows or eyelashes.
+Talk to your health care provider about treatment of lice and nits on eyebrows or eyelashes.

-Whether you use over-the-counter or prescription shampoo to kill lice, much of the treatment involves self-care steps you can take at home.
-These include making sure all the nits are removed and that all clothing, bedding, personal items and furniture are decontaminated.
+Whether you use nonprescription or prescription shampoo to kill lice, much of the treatment involves self-care steps you can take at home.
+These include making sure all the nits are removed and that all clothing, bedding, personal items and furniture are free of lice.

 In most cases, killing lice that are on you isn't difficult.
 The challenge is getting rid of all the nits and avoiding contact with other lice at home or school.